blaku-rl/MapExpansionPlugin/README.md

 - `input stop` prevents the users inputs from effecting the car
 - `input begin` allows users inputs to effect the car
 - `keylisten {Key List} RemoteEventName` registers a specified remote event to be triggered when the keys provided in the key list are pressed. `{Key List}` is expected to be a comma separated list of UE3 recognized keys with no spaces.
 You can find the list [here](https://docs.unrealengine.com/udk/Three/KeyBinds.html)
 - `savedata {Kismet Var List} FileName` saves the contents of the kismet vars in the kismet var list to the specified filename.
-The list is expected to be a comma separated list of kismet vars that are defined on the main sequence.
-Supported var types are: Bool, Float, Int, String, & Vector.
+The list is expected to be a comma separated list of named kismet variables that are defined on the main sequence.
+Supported variable types are: Bool, Float, Int, String, & Vector.
 The names cannot have a space in them.
 The FileName is the name of the file that you are saving too without a file extension.
 Make this unique to your map to not conflict with others.
 Once the data has been saved to a file, a remote event named `MEPDataSaved` will be triggered.
 - `loaddata FileName` loads in data from a specified FileName.
 FileName is the name of file that your map has saved too without a file extension.
-It will take the saved kismet vars inside the file and set the value of them in the map.
+It will take the saved named kismet variabled inside the file and set the value of them in the map.
 Once all variables are set, a remote event named `MEPDataLoaded` will be triggered.